 You should not use any more waste than you need to or this will be considered as waste disposal and will not be exempt.

 The waste must not be treated or need to be treated before being used.

-In relation to using aluminium hydroxide, ferric chloride and sludges/solutions from treating water:
+In relation to using aluminium hydroxide, ferric chloride and sludges and solutions from treating water:

 - the waste must be stored within secondary containment and in a location with sealed drainage